 The Internet Camera comes with a camera stand with a swivel ball screw head that can be attached to the Internet Camera bottom socket cavity.
 Attach the camera stand to the Internet Camera and station it for your application.
-There are holes located in the base of the camera stand, which allow the Internet Camera to be securely mounted to the ceiling, or any wall.
+There are holes located in the base of the camera stand allowing the Internet Camera to be mounted to the ceiling, or any wall securely.

-Software Installation
+Installation Wizard

-After you have successfully completed the hardware installation of the DCS-5300G Internet Camera, it is necessary to install software to configure and operate the camera.
+After you have successfully completed the hardware installation of the DCS-3220 Internet Camera, it is necessary to install software to configure and operate the camera.
 The first step is to install the Installation Wizard from the CD.
-Installation Wizard will allow you to configure the Internet Camera to your network.
+Installation Wizard will allow you to configure the Internet Camera to your network